NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 Starting with version 1.11.0, Unbound supports serving expired records following the RFC guidelines.
+Starting with version 1.23.0, Unbound uses the RFC mode of serve expired by default.
-The RFC behavior is mainly focused on returning expired answers as fallback for normal resolution.
+The RFC behavior is mainly focused on returning expired answers as fallback from normal resolution.
 The option to control that is :ref:`serve-expired-client-timeout<unbound.conf.serve-expired-client-timeout>` and setting it to a value greater than 0 enables the RFC behavior.

 With the value set, Unbound has a limit on how much time it can spend resolving a client query.
 When that limit is passed, Unbound pauses resolution and checks if there are any expired records in the cache that can answer the initial query.
 If that is the case, Unbound answers with the expired record before resuming resolution.
 The result of the resolution will be used to update the cache if possible.

 Similar to the client timeout, Unbound will also try and use expired answers instead of returning SERVFAIL to the client where possible.